hamedonline/news-topicker/virtual-env/README.md

 python -m inference
 ```

-__Warning__: Don't forget to copy required scripts and model file(s) based on the use case to your virtual environment folder (these files are provided inside __``script``__ folder of this repository).
+__Warning__: Don't forget to copy required scripts and model file(s) based on the use case to your virtual environment folder (these files are provided inside __``scripts``__ folder of this repository).
 In addition, you must update associated path & other variables in scripts accordingly.

 I've already provided ``requirements.txt``, ``Pipfile`` and ``Pipfile.lock`` files inside these folders and you can try either methods.
 Just as a side note, you can even try method (A) for this entire repo using ``requirements.txt`` file in repository's root.